biswadeep20666/E-TIDE/README.md

-# 🌊⚡ E-TIDE: Fast, Structure-Preserving Motion Forecasting from Event Sequences
+# 🌊⚡ E-TIDE: Fast, Structure-Preserving Motion Forecasting from Event Sequences (🤖 IROS 2026)

-**Official repository for the IROS 2026 paper:**
+**Official repository for the IROS 2026 paper**
-**E-TIDE: Fast, Structure-Preserving Motion Forecasting from Event Sequences**

 E-TIDE is a lightweight event-based motion forecasting model that predicts future event-camera representations from past event sequences using a deterministic, single-pass architecture.